kleineman85/top-challenge/README.md

 This is an API that makes it possible to do a text search for books by using the Google Books API.

 ## Installation
-After cloning the repository run mvn clean install from the root directory.
+Clone the repository and run mvn clean install from the root directory.
-If you don't have Maven installed make use of Maven Wrapper in the root directory.
+You can make use of Maven Wrapper (in the root directory) if you don't have Maven installed.
 #### On Unix
 ./mvnw clean install (on Unix)
 #### On Windows